gsa logo

 Yes, you can change reporting methods month to month.

-23- What data am I required to report?
+2- What data am I required to report?

-These data elements were selected because 1) they are typically already included on invoices submitted by the vendor; 2) represent the minimum amount of data the Government would need in order to conduct price analyses, and 3) are elements that cannot be obtained from other sources such as FPDS-NG.
+These data elements were selected because 1) they are typically already included on invoices submitted by the vendor; 2) represent the minimum amount of data the Government would need in order to conduct price analysis, and 3) are elements that cannot be obtained from other sources such as FPDS-NG.
 The clause requires contractors to submit the following data elements:

 • Contract Number